 Section 16(a) of the Securities Exchange Act of 1934, as amended, and the rules thereunder require the Company's officers and Directors, and persons who own more than 10 percent of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission and the New York Stock Exchange and to furnish the Company with copies.
 Ms. Armstrong and Messrs.
-Staubach and Stegemeier participate in the Directors' Deferred Compensation Plan.
-Rule 16(a) was changed so as to cause the Plan to be subject to Section 16, effective August 15, 1996.
+Staubach and Stegemeier participate in the Directors' Deferred Compensation Plan and have elected to have their deferred compensation translated into Common Stock equivalents.
+Rule 16(a) was changed so as to cause such stock equivalents to be subject to Section 16, effective August 15, 1996.
 On November 3, 1996 the Company made deposits to the accounts of such participants.
 The Forms 4 filed for each of the participants relating to their respective deposits were inadvertently not filed in a timely manner.